-This pair of computer glasses comes with an anti-glare lens coating, yellow tint, and just the right amount of style.
-While many of the computer reading glasses you find online will be much the same, not all of them will look this good when you wear them.
+This pair of screen reading glasses comes with an anti-glare lens coating, yellow tint, and just the right amount of color.
+While many of the reading glasses of this type you find online will be much the same, not all of them will look this good when you wear them.
 Any stylish reader knows that reading in with comfortable visions is always important.

-You can pick up this pair of non-prescription glasses from Amazon for $14, or take a look at these Felix Gray glasses for even more style.
+You can pick up these non-prescription readers from Amazon for $13, or take a look at these Felix Gray spectacles for even more panache.

-These yellow-tinted computer glasses not only come with everything you need to protect yourself from digital devices, they also feature an ergonomic memory flex frame.
+These yellow-tinted reading glasses not only come with everything you need to protect yourself from digital devices, they also feature an ergonomic memory flex frame.
 You can choose between different levels of lens magnification depending on what you need to combat blue light specific vision problems and eye fatigue.
 The yellowish coating on each lens protects each eye, providing for more comfortable reading on the computer.
 If you’re someone who does a lot of their reading online, aka a “computer reader”, these reading glasses are a great way to avoid getting too tired.

-You can pick up these anti-fatigue computer glasses for just $13 on Amazon, so it won’t strain your wallet too bad.
+You can pick up these anti-fatigue over-the-counter spectacles for just $13 on Amazon, so it won’t strain your wallet too bad.
 The yellow tint will make you look awesome, don’t doubt that for a second.

-These vintage glasses come with all of the UV, glare, and blue light protection you’d expect from any standard pair of computer glasses.
+These vintage spectacles come with all of the UV, glare, and blue light protection you’d expect from any standard pair of computer glasses.
 However, they also look like they are straight out of the 1970s.
 Lucky for you, the ’70s are totally back in style.
 With multiple levels of magnification, these glasses are great for reading on the computer, reading on our phone, and for just about every other type of reader out there.

-You can pick up this pair of vintage anti-glare glasses for just $8 on Amazon, just make sure you check the magnification on them before you do.
+You can pick up these vintage anti-glare glasses for just $8 on Amazon, just make sure you check the magnification on them before you do.

 A lot of these eyeglass companies tend to focus on the harmful blue light emitted from computers, so it’s easy to forget that any LED screen can cause eye strain and blurred vision.
-This pair of gaming glasses will protect your eyes during those seemingly endless gaming sessions.
+These gaming glasses will protect your eyes during those seemingly endless gaming sessions.
 Though they can also be used for reading if you find yourself in front of a computer screen trying to read an article.

 If you’re an avid reader, you’re probably looking for something that helps you look the part.
-The partially rimless thinner metal frames on this particular pair of computer reading glasses are perfect for proper protection against digital eye strain.
+The partially rimless thinner metal frames on this particular set of computer reading glasses are perfect for proper protection against digital eye strain.
 Plus they make you look make you look like you’re an expert doing expert things.
 Short of having a monocle or an eyeglass, wearing these to do all of your reading is one of the best ways to look like you know what you’re about.

-You can pick up this pair of computer eyeglasses for just $13 on Amazon.
+You can pick up these computer eyeglasses for just $10 on Amazon.

-If you need a pair of computer glasses that also solve age-related issues like seeing smaller print, but still allow for distance vision, this pair of bifocal lenses should do the trick.
+If you need a pair of computer glasses that also solve age-related issues like seeing smaller print, but still allow for distance vision in each eye, this set of bifocal lenses should do the trick.
 With built-in spring hinges and a yellow tint, these spectacles are perfect for those looking to multitask while staring at multiple digital screens.

-You can pick up this pair of glasses for just $16 on Amazon.
+You can pick up these headache relieving glasses for the price of $16 on Amazon.

 Cyxus Anti Blue computer glasses — $20

-While this pair of Cyxus computer glasses may seem just like any of the others on this list, there is one fundamental difference — a lifetime warranty.
-Obviously you can’t accidentally sit on them and expect them to repair your glasses for free, but they will help you out with any damage that isn’t man-made.
-If you’re looking for a pair of glasses with a decent return policy, these are the specs for you.
+While these Cyxus computer glasses may seem just like any of the others on this list, there is one fundamental difference — a lifetime warranty.
+Obviously you can’t accidentally sit on them and expect them to repair your spectacles for free, but they will help you out with any damage that isn’t man-made.
+If you’re looking for some reading glasses with a decent return policy, these are the specs for you.

-You can pick up the Cyxus blue light glasses for just $20 on Amazon.
+You can pick up the Cyxus blue light glasses for the price of $20 on Amazon.
 Can’t you just imagine sitting in front of a computer with these round spectacles?

 Readers.com computer reading glasses — under $20

 Since a lot of these blue light blocking glasses all pretty much accomplish the same thing for computer users, the real struggle is finding a style suits you the wearer.
 Readers.com has a great selection of multifocal, fully magnified, and progressive lenses to choose from — all at a reasonable price.
-On top of that, each pair of glasses has multiple colors and styles to choose from, so you should be able to find exactly what you want.
-None of these glasses are prescription glasses, of course.
+On top of that, each set of reading spectacles has multiple colors and styles to choose from, so you should be able to find exactly what you want.
+None of these reading options are prescription glasses, of course.

 39 Dollar Glasses — $39

 Didn’t see anything you like?
 That’s probably because you need to get yourself some of these reader glasses to help you out.